 • Keys - Graduate students are given separate keys to their office, the building, the Graduate Lab, and the mailroom.
 Keys must be returned when students move to new offices or separate from the University.
-The Department Business Officer (room

-4101) is responsible for all key disbursements.
+The Department Business Officer (room 4101) is responsible for all key disbursements.
 A charge of \$10 per key will be charged if your key is lost.

 - Supplies Supplies are for instructional use only.
 Students must purchase their own paper and other supplies for personal use, such as coursework and research.
 The supply cupboard is located near the copy machine in room 4005, and contains pens, paper clips, rubber bands, staples, paper for copying classroom handouts, and exams. - Travel Funding- When available, the Graduate Committee allocates funds for students to attend and present papers at conferences.
-Priority will be given to students who have authored or co-authored papers, are on the job market, or serve as an officer of a division or association (e.g., graduate student representative).
+Students are eligible to receive travel funding if they are in academic good standing.
+Students may use their funds if they are an author on a paper or have an official function at the conference (e.g., division secretary).

-Students may be given allocation in advance of conference travel or, in some cases, as reimbursement for travel.
+Students may be given allocation in advance of conference travel or, in some cases, after travel has been completed.
 In either case, students must submit itemized receipts for transportation and lodging to turn in to the Graduate Program Assistant to demonstrate how the funds were spent.
 In the case of travel advances, no additional travel funding will be allocated to a student until supporting documentation of the use of the advance has been submitted.

-V.12 Rights and Responsibilities
+V.14 Rights and Responsibilities